 - Entertainment and/or personal expenses

 - Although not covered by your research grant, we strongly recommend travel insurance.
-If your research destination is added to the State Department warning list prior to travel, or if the University deems the destination unsafe, you will be responsible for returning the total award because the University cannot fund student travel in these circumstances.
+If the University deems your destination unsafe prior to travel, you will be responsible for returning the total award because the University cannot fund student travel in these circumstances.

 The following exceptions also apply: